Will PSD2 and the Payment Accounts Directive help Overdrafts to disrupt the Credit Card?

 The active use of PSD2 Payment Initiation Services by Public Authorities on “Payment Accounts with basic features” in a relatively insignificant market segment for a Credit Institution will demonstrate a viable alternative to Card Schemes.
 Demand for and usage of a “Payment Account with basic features” could spread well beyond the citizens with simpler financial needs.
 A very sizeable share of the banking population could emerge that never use a Debit Card, causing a bottleneck on the traditional consumer journey to the Credit Card as the first source of unsecured credit.

 Credit Cards brought unsecured credit to the mass market of consumers.
 There are major industries devoted to issuing, acquiring, securing and servicing credit card transactions and credit card data.
 Historically, the automation of the credit card value chain within the Financial Services industry has been significantly more mature than issuing and managing an Overdraft on a Payment Account.
-However, many now have automated the process of sanctioning an overdraft for consumers.
+However, many #banks now have automated the process of sanctioning an overdraft for consumers.
 It can be put in place in a few hours.
 The automation of Overdraft issuing and Overdraft management is steadily improving.

 PSD2 in Plain English (Payments Landscape